terra-money/alliance-nft-collection/README.md

 | Minter     | mainnet (phoenix-1) | [2325](https://terrasco.pe/mainnet/codes/2325) | [terra1m3ye6dl6s25el4xd8adg9lnquz88az9lur2ujztj9pfmzdyfz3xsm699r3](https://terrasco.pe/mainnet/address/terra1m3ye6dl6s25el4xd8adg9lnquz88az9lur2ujztj9pfmzdyfz3xsm699r3) |
 | Collection | mainnet (phoenix-1) | [2322](https://terrasco.pe/mainnet/codes/2322) | [terra1phr9fngjv7a8an4dhmhd0u0f98wazxfnzccqtyheq4zqrrp4fpuqw3apw9](https://terrasco.pe/mainnet/address/terra1phr9fngjv7a8an4dhmhd0u0f98wazxfnzccqtyheq4zqrrp4fpuqw3apw9) |

+On January 12th, 2024, the claim period ended, and any unclaimed NFTs were sent to the [AllianceDAO treasury](https://dao.enterprise.money/dao?address=terra1g0mfrpswewteaf9ky4rlj09wh5njp6u9xxk94uszplw4qz2f9mzq3k27fm).

-## Collection Spec
+## Collection spec

 This NFT contract will airdrop a total of 10,000 NFTs using the [CW721 with Metadata Onchain](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-metadata-onchain).

 > If an IP has multiple addresses associated with it, it will sum the points from actions and assign them to the wallet with highest score associated to that IP.

-Metadata object will have the following properties:
+The Metadata object has the following properties:

-- `image`: AllianceDAO NFT IPFS image url
+- `image`: AllianceDAO NFT IPFS image url.
-- `attributes` represents the coordinates on the bigger Alliance mural image.
     - **planet**: nft background location.
     - **inhabitant**: type of character
     - **object**: object that the inhabitant is holding.
 There are 40 objects.